Controlling superfluid flows using dissipative impurities: Controlling superfluid flow with two noisy contacts

-We now show that the critical thresholds for the dissipation strength of two contacts can be approximated using the results for a single moving defect.
+We consider, in the following, a separation of the contacts larger than the healing length $r \gg \xi$; the latter is, in fact, the minimum length over which a coherent current can be established \cite{pethick2002}, and therefore a necessary requirement to apply the tools developed in the previous Sections.
+The scattering out of the condensate at the right noisy contact is plotted in \cref{fig:bi1}a for different noise strengths.
+For a fixed noise strength of the left contact ($\sigma_l$), the number of scattered particles at the right impurity grows upon increasing the noise strength $\sigma_r$ in the linear-response phase \cref{fig:bi1}b, and then it shows Zeno physics above a critical value of $\sigma_r$, see \cref{fig:bi1}c.
+Upon further increasing the noise strength on the right point contact, the effect of solitons 'shooting' discussed in the previous Section sets in, leading again to an increase of scattered particles when averaged over time; solitons move downstream towards the other point contact resulting in an oscillatory density patter in space and time between them (cf. \cref{fig:bi1}d).\\ We now show that the critical thresholds for the dissipation strength of two contacts can be approximated using the results for a single moving defect.
 Let us assume that the left contact is placed into a initially static gas.
 This then leads to an onset of a coherent current, as discussed in Sec.~\ref{sec:static}.
 We determine the velocity of this current by interpolating the results in \cref{fig:diss_v}a at zero velocity ($v=0$).
 The right contact is then placed into this background current; we further assume that its presence will not affect the scattering rate at the left impurity and that the system near the right impurity is determined by its own dissipation strength $\sigma_r$ and the velocity of the coherent background current.
 Under these assumption we can determine the system response following the lines of Sec~\ref{sec:moving}, and estimate the crossovers in the setup of a pair of noise contacts.
 These crossover points are marked with the white dashed lines in \cref{fig:bi1}a and we recognize that they agree well with the observed extrema especially for small values of $\sigma_l/gn\xi$.
 This shows that only the coherent current is relevant for characterizing the steady state of the system under the noisy drive of the two impurities.
 For larger values of $\sigma_l$ the assumption of a constant coherent background current created by the left impurity no longer holds and the scattering rate out of the condensate at the left contact depends also on the noise strength of the right one.
 This explains the poorer agreement of the numerical results with the above physical picture for larger values of $\sigma_l$.